-Even individuals with a strong support system in their personal lives will often experience feelings of isolation during their battle with addiction.
+Even individuals with a robust support system in their personal lives experience feelings of isolation during their addiction.
 Before loved ones are aware of an addiction, an addict will do their best to hide it.
-Once they do know, heroin addicts are usually too ashamed to share their struggle with the people they care about most.
-It’s imperative that addicts are able to share their stories in group therapy in addiction treatment.
+As a result, addicts are usually too ashamed to share their struggles with the people they care about most.
+Addicts must be able to share their stories in group therapy in addiction treatment.

-First, the similarities shared in class can lead a heroin addict to draw conclusions they may not have been able to get to on their own.
-Aside from the fresh perspective, the community formed in group therapy sessions is truly a judgment free zone.
-Everyone in the sessions has dealt with struggles and is making the effort to get better.
+First, the similarities shared in group therapy can lead an addict to draw conclusions they may not have been able to get to on their own.
+Aside from the fresh perspective, the community formed in group therapy sessions is genuinely a judgment-free zone.
+Everyone in the sessions has dealt with struggles and is making an effort to get better.

 First, group therapy sessions for addicts instill a sense that people are stronger together than they are alone.
 This feeling comes from the fact that peers on the same level as their fellow addicts can hold one another accountable.
 As a result, a sense of accountability can be a great resource in moments of weakness.
 Therefore, not only will an addict not want to let themselves down, but they also won’t want to be the one to let down their group.